 We collaborate on grant proposals which are prioritised on the following key criteria:

-Prioritisation of topics for taking forward by the BOSRC will be undertaken by senior staff at BOSRC in consultation with the BOA Research Committee.
+Prioritisation of topics is undertaken by a panel of senior staff members.
 In evaluating the importance of the question we will take into account the priorities of patients, carers and surgeons as identified through research priority initiatives such as the James Lind Alliance.